icyphy/accessors/accessors/web/README.md

 An accessor host is to the Internet of Things what a browser is to the Internet.
 It renders a remote service by locally executing a proxy for that service.

-This work was supported in part by the TerraSwarm Research Center, one of six centers supported by the STARnet phase of the Focus Center Research Program (FCRP) a Semiconductor Research Corporation program sponsored by MARCO and DARPA.
+This work was supported in part by the [TerraSwarm Research Center](https://www.terraswarm.org), one of six centers supported by the STARnet phase of the Focus Center Research Program (FCRP) a Semiconductor Research Corporation program sponsored by MARCO and DARPA.

+This work is also supported by the [Industrial Cyber-Physical Systems (iCyPhy) Center](https://www.icyphy.org).

 See Also
 --------